 Hope you all doing well.
 I’m wondering if you’re following me on my social network?
-If yes then you already know I had a new hair makeover few days ago 🙂
+If yes then you already know I had a new hair makeover a few days ago 🙂

 What do you do when you get bored of your hair?
-You style it, of course, maybe with new hair cut or hair color.
+You style it, of course, maybe with a new hair cut or hair color.
 I already chopped my hair a few months before so couldn’t do anything about that yet badly needed a change.
 I’ve been doing only base color for a long time now and remember doing two toned hair color almost five years back so thought this is the right time to do so.

 When I fixed my mind to get a new hair color I started doing some research on the web, what color might suit my skin tone or what would be the right choice for a short length of hair.
 My husband, as always, and my friend did help me a lot on suggesting a perfect style 🙂

 Then I went to my nearby saloon, Hair Emporium, my husband is actually a regular customer of them so I do trust their service.
 I talked with the owner/stylist, Keith Lui, about what I want and also showed a couple of similar pictures that I collected earlier.
 I think showing few demo picture to the stylist is very important to give them a visual idea of your preference.
 Then we went through few color chart.
-Initially I asked my stylist to go for lavender ash as my base color but he said that will not go well with the highlight I want (a muted shade of blonde, almost 3 shade deeper than pure blonde), instead he suggest me dark blond as a base color.
-I put my trust on him and agreed with dark blonde as my base color.
+Initially I asked my stylist to go for lavender ash as my base color but he said that will not go well with the highlight I want (a muted shade of blonde, almost 3 shade deeper than pure blonde), instead, he suggests me dark blond as a base color.
+I put my trust on him and agreed with the dark blonde as my base color.

 And then the hair makeover process begins… the whole process took me around 3 hours.

-The picture below was my past hair condition, badly washed out color and pretty dry hair texture, isn’t it?
+The picture below was my past hair condition, badly washed out hair color and pretty dry hair texture, isn’t it?

 Here my highlighted part was done touching up and wrapped up with foil.
 I was surprised to see my stylist’s effort on that, he parted every single hair that he could literally count my hair.
 I was sure by then I’m going to have a nicely distributed highlight.